 The Daily Mail stated that an estimated 15%-20% of television viewers often fast-forward through the commercials.
 With the cost of the commercials going up and results going down, many lawyers and other advertisers are left wondering if it’s still worthwhile to advertise on TV.

 For some advertisers which are content to just brand a logo, new commercials are being produced with a design that can be watched up to 12 times normal speed so that viewers who fast forward through the commercials will still see the logo.

-Additionally, other venues such as video games have become a serious distraction from TV shows.
+Additionally, other venues, such as video games, have become a serious distraction from TV shows.
 Regarding Pizza Hut’s attempt to reach consumers in a new way with an app on Xbox Live, Paul Tassi at Forbes wrote, “With commercials skippable on TV and ads blockable on the internet, it can be hard to break through to tech-loaded consumers these days.”

-Not to be outdone, Amazon is scrambling to enter the field of original TV programming to compete with Netflix.
+Not to be outdone, Amazon scrambled to enter the field of original TV programming to compete with Netflix.
 Microsoft acquired exclusive rights to an independent movie and will be providing TV content for its Xbox Live platform.

-Smaller advertisers like lawyers will also have to rethink strategies and methods but will likely include different strategies such as social media or targeting a niche with “old-time” conventional face to face marketing methods.
-For my law firm, I targeted a niche group and developed a sophisticated traditional in person marketing campaign.
+Smaller advertisers like lawyers will also have to rethink strategies and methods but will likely include different strategies such as social media or targeting a niche with “old-time” conventional face-to-face marketing methods.
+For my law firm, I targeted a niche group and developed a sophisticated traditional in-person marketing campaign.

 Believe it or not, yellow-page books are still around in 2022.
 I don’t know if they will completely disappear, but traditional TV is likely to stick around.
 It may transform from a flat screen to holographic TV, but it will still exist.
 The broadcast (network) TV channels will just get a smaller share of viewer time.